-FULL CIRCLE EMPLOYMENT AGENCY LTD t/a Full Circle Catering and Full Circle Care
+FULL CIRCLE EMPLOYMENT AGENCY LTD t/a Full Circle Catering, Full Circle Care and Full Circle Education Agency.

 In the collection of this data we will ask our candidates for their explicit consent for personal data to be collected and used.
 This consent will form the lawful basis for the processing and will be asked for at the time of registration to the recruitment agency.

 - What rights candidates have to access their data

 - The right for candidate data to be deleted on request

 - The reasons why we are storing candidate data

 We collect information for the purposes of registering candidates to take on assignments at client premises.
 The information we need for this are:

 Name and address, current CV, all qualifications for the role applied for, contact information to include telephone numbers and email address.